The 40-Year-Old Virgin-2005

 Does anyone remember Cats (2019)?
 I know, we are all trying to forget it.

-Nonetheless, my anticipation was sidelined temporarily due to the hated Covid-19 pandemic but art always perseveres and the release of the new West Side Story was changed from December 2020 to December 2021.
+Nonetheless, my anticipation was temporarily sidelined due to the dreaded COVID-19 pandemic.
+Still, art always perseveres, and the release of the new West Side Story was pushed back from December 2020 to December 2021.

 Hooray!

-This may be the best effort yet by Spielberg (I never thought he’d top 1993’s Schindler’s List) as he recreates a musical spectacle that will surely entice viewers back to the cinemas.
+This may be Spielberg’s best effort yet (I never thought he’d top 1993’s Schindler’s List), as he recreates a musical spectacle that will surely entice viewers back to the cinema.

-The reboot has life, artistry, and expressionism breathing fresh energy into the production.
-In some ways, it’s superior to the 1961 version.
+The reboot has life, artistry, and expressionism, breathing fresh energy into the production.
+In some ways, it surpasses the 1961 version.

-Despite being created in the late 1950s there is a timeliness to it.
-Racism sadly still exists in America and we have much work to do to unite as one if we ever do.
-This may feel hopeless but the message of the film is one of love and unity providing hints of hopefulness.
+Despite being created in the late 1950s, a remains timely.
+Racism sadly still exists in America, and we have much work to do to unite as one if we ever do.
+This may feel hopeless, but the film’s message is one of love and unity, offering hints of hopefulness.

-How timely and how much needed this film is.
+How timely and how much we need this film.

-The film has a deeper sentiment because of the recent death of Stephen Sondheim, the masterful composer, and lyricist who reinvented the American musical.
+The film has a more profound sentiment in light of the recent death of Stephen Sondheim, the masterful composer and lyricist who revolutionized the American musical.
 He worked in tandem with Leonard Bernstein on most of these songs.

-For those unfamiliar let me summarize the plot of the film.
+For those unfamiliar, let me briefly summarize the film’s plot.

 Love, at first sight, strikes when young Tony (Ansel Elgort) spots Maria (Rachel Zegler) at a high school dance in 1957 New York City.
-Forbidden to have anything to do with each other except to hate each other, their immediate romance helps to fuel the fire between the warring Jets and Sharks- two rival gangs vying for control of the streets.
+Forbidden from having anything to do with each other except to hate each other, their immediate romance helps fuel the fire between the warring Jets and Sharks —two rival gangs vying for control of the streets.

 Things go from tense to terrible when street fights between the gangs lead to mayhem, misunderstandings, and death.

-Speilberg corrects missteps that the 1961 version made which brought a wide smile to my face.
-The Puerto Rican characters that makeup half the cast are played by Hispanic actors.
-The big mistake the original film made was casting caucasian actors passing for Puerto Rican.
+Speilberg corrects missteps that the 1961 version made, which brought a broad smile to my face.
+The Puerto Rican characters, which make up half the cast, are played by Hispanic actors.
+The big mistake the original film made was casting Caucasian actors who passed for Puerto Rican.

 It certainly reminded me.